Wimpingego/7-Days-To-Die/Respawner/README.md

 ![image](https://i.imgur.com/Xnn0x02.png)

-# Egos Zombie Chop Shop
+# Ego's Respawner

-Time to put them dead Z’s to some good use again.
+Based on JaxTeller718 Car Respawner Modlet with added blocks.

 ## What this Modlet does

-With this “Modlet” you can harvest Rotting Flesh and Bones from every zombie.
-Some zombie corpses can drop one or two special items when destroyed.
+With this “Modlet” Cars and other block with respawn after a set lenght of time.
+When the block is destroyed the game with place gray grass in its place after a set time the destroyed item with respawn.

-Every dead zombie has ```50 hit points``` and will not despawn for ```100 ticks```.
+Every dead zombie has ```200 hit points``` and will not despawn for ```100 ticks```.

-This can be changed along with the dropped items and drop probability in the ```entityclasses.xml``` file.
+Lenght of time can be changed in the ```blocks.xml``` file.

 ## Installing

-Copy the **Zombie Chop Shop** folder into the 7D2D Mods folder.
+Copy the **Respawner** folder into the 7D2D Mods folder.

 ```
 \SteamLibrary\steamapps\common\7 Days To Die\Mods